Confetti: History

-Since the Middle Ages, in Northern Italy it was common usage for the participants of carnival parades to throw objects at the crowd, mostly mud balls, eggs, coins or fruit.
+Since the Middle Ages, in northern Italy it was common usage for the participants of carnival parades to throw objects at the crowd, mostly mud balls, eggs, coins or fruit.
 These traditions are still present in some towns in different forms, such as the "Battle of the Oranges" in Ivrea.

-The use of throwing objects at parades is well documented in Milan since the 14th century.
-The nobles used to throw candies and flowers during the parades while dames threw eggshells filled with essences and perfumes.
+The throwing of objects at parades is well-documented in Milan from the 14th century.
+The nobles would throw candies and flowers during the parades, while dames threw eggshells filled with essences and perfumes.
 Lower-class people mocked the nobles by throwing rotten eggs, and battles among enemy factions or districts became common.
-In 1597, the city governor Juan Fernández de Velasco imposed a ban on the eggs throwing, along with banning squittaroli (spraying liquids in the street) and other immoral behaviors.
-The custom disappeared for about a century, coming back in the 1700s in the form of launch of small candies, mostly sugar-coated seeds.
-The seeds used for the sugar candies were mostly Coriander (coriandolo in Italian), a common plantation in the area: the Italian name for confetti is indeed coriandoli.
+In 1597, the city governor Juan Fernández de Velasco y Tovar imposed a ban on egg-throwing and squittaroli (spraying liquids in the street) along with other immoral behaviors.
+The custom disappeared for about a century, re-emerging in the 1700s in the form of thrown small candies, typically sugar-coated seeds.
+The seeds used were mostly coriander, a common plant in the area: the Italian name for confetti is coriandoli, from the name of the herb.

-The candies were expensive, though, and the lower classes often used small chalk balls instead, called benis de gess (chalk candy).
-Those were officially defined as "the only material allowed to be thrown during the parades" in an edict by the Prefect of Milan in 1808, but the battles fought with them in the 1800s became too large and dangerous, with hundreds of people involved, leading to a ban of the chalk pellets.
-People circumvented the ban by using mud balls.
+The candies were expensive, and the lower classes often used small chalk balls instead, called benis de gess (chalk candy).
+Those were officially defined as the only material allowed to be thrown during the parades in an edict by the Prefect of Milan in 1808, but the battles fought with them in the 1800s became too large and dangerous, with hundreds of people involved, leading to a ban of the chalk pellets.
+Some circumvented the ban by throwing balls of mud.

 In 1875, an Italian businessman from Milan, Enrico Mangili, began selling paper confetti for use in the upcoming carnevale di Milano, the yearly parade held along the streets of the city.
 At that time, the province of Milan was one of the main hubs of silk manufacturing.
 Mangili begun collecting the small punched paper disks that were left as a byproduct from the production of the holed sheets used by the silkworm breeders as cage bedding, and selling them for profit.
-The new paper confetti was well received by the customers, being less harmful, funnier and cheaper than the alternatives, and their use quickly replaced previous customs in Milan and northern Italy.
+The new paper confetti was well received by the customers, being less harmful, cheaper and more entertaining than the alternatives, and their use quickly replaced previous customs in Milan and northern Italy.

-Scientific American recorded that the throwing of paper confetti (plain shredded paper) occurred at the 1885 New Year's Eve in Paris.
-Paper confetti became common in all of Europe in just a couple of decades later (unlike ticker tape parades, which never received as wide a diffusion as they did in the U.S.).
+Scientific American recorded that the throwing of paper confetti (in the form of plain shredded paper) occurred at the 1885 New Year's Eve in Paris.
+Paper confetti became common in all of Europe within the next two decades (unlike ticker-tape parade, which never received as wide a diffusion as they did in the U.S.).

-Game shows still used the classic balloon tradition for big wins until the late 1990s.